aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

 ## Conclusion

-I hope that this clarifies some of the details of the elm-spa-example application for you.
+I hope this helps clarify some of the details of the elm-spa-example application for you, too.